What to Do During Your Elopement

 Check out Sophia and Keaton’s elopement where they took a break together and read letters from family and friends.

 Depending on the elevation and part of the state you’re in, fall color usually starts to appear in late August and lasts until the first week or so of October.
-Temperatures can be a bit cooler, but are usually pleasant in the mountains and along the front range.
+Temperatures can be a bit cooler but are usually pleasant in the mountains and along the front range.
 It is not unusual to start seeing snow in mid-September, especially at higher elevations, but most trails and passes are accessible until late October.

 Check out our guide to help decide when the best time to elope is for you!
 If Summer or Fall is your ideal timeframe, there are lots of options to consider on your wedding day!

 There’s nothing like warming up around a campfire under the gorgeous Colorado stars!
 If cake isn’t your thing, consider making some s’mores or sharing your first dance around a campfire!
+You could even have your first dance by firelight!
+Just be sure to check the current fire restrictions in your elopement location before lighting your campfire to make sure you’re good to go,

 Check out Jake + Caiti’s elopement for some campfire inspiration!

 If you’re wanting to get to more secluded areas with incredible views but hiking is just not your jam, a Jeep or ATV tour might be a great option for you!
-Tours like these are led by professionals and allow us to cover large distances on mountain passes and trails in a shooter period of time.
+Tours like these are led by professionals and allow us to cover large distances on mountain passes and trails in a shorter period of time.
 They’re great if you have guests who might not be as mobile, as well!
-Two of our favorite Jeep trails are Yankee Boy Basin and Rollins Pass where
+Two of our favorite Jeep trails are Yankee Boy Basin and Rollins Pass!

 If you’re looking for a true “wild west” experience, horseback riding definitely fits the bill!
 Just like a Jeep or ATV tour, this unique experience allows you to cover a good amount of trail in a shorter time period.
 Whether you’ve never been near a horse or have ridden all of your life, there are many outfitters all over the state who can make your riding dreams a reality!
 Check out Saddleback Ranch in Steamboat, National Park Gateway Stables in Estes Park, or Breckenridge Stables in Breckenridge!